 Here’s Why More Businesses Should Consider Including LinkedIn as Part of Their Digital Strategy.

-However, we’re seeing increasingly consistent results from LinkedIn campaigns.
+We’re seeing increasingly consistent results from LinkedIn campaigns.
 Much of this is down to improvements in the platform’s capabilities a better, and easier tool to use than in its previous iterations.

 It’s easy to see why more and more investment has been made into the platform’s advertising capabilities since its purchase by Microsoft at the end of 2016.
 At that point, ad sales generated 18% of its cash flow – as opposed to its recruitment solutions which generated 65%.
 As more and more money pours into online advertising, they would be missing a pretty gigantic trick not to have improved their advertising offering.